wsosnowski/DiNaM/README.md

 ## License

 The articles in this dataset are shared under the EDMO license.
 Due to copyright restrictions, we are unable to directly share the content of these articles.
 Instead, we provide links to the dataset, and users are permitted to download the articles in compliance with the DSM Directive, specifically Articles 3 and 4, which allow downloading these articles for reproducing research results.

-## Usage

-To use the datasets, download the files through the provided links.
-Once downloaded, you can proceed with the fact-checking analysis, false information extraction, and narrative generation as part of your research.

 ## Additional Notes
 - Ensure that you have an active API key for seamless integration.